PavlosTzitzos/laravel-samples/undergroundwebsite-vsc/my_first_app/README.md

 8. Credentials - OK

 9. Protect against attacks (online brute force , session fixation , sql-injection , command injection , XSS )

+# Authorization System

+Laravel has it's own authorization system called Gates and Principles.

+Principles are boolean values, their meaning is if the current user can have access to specific controller actions (methods).

+For example

 # LARAVEL PHP FRAMEWORK